-SFAS 157 provides a framework for measuring fair value and requires expanded disclosures regarding fair value measurements.
+SFAS 157 provides a framework for measuring fair value and requiring related disclosures.
 SFAS 157 defines fair value as the price that would be received from selling an asset or paid to transfer a liability (i.e., the "exit price") in an orderly transaction between market participants at the measurement date.
 In determining fair value, SFAS 157 permits the use of various valuation methodologies, including market, income and cost approaches.
-SFAS 157 establishes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the observable inputs be used when available.
 The Company considers the principal or most advantageous market in which it would transact and considers assumptions that market participants would use when pricing the asset or liability.